Fortune favours the bold: Italy

-The quote "Audentes fortuna iuvat appears in the University of Milano Bicocca logo.
+The quote "Audentes fortuna iuvat appears in the University of Milano-Bicocca logo.

 Malaysia

 "Fortuna Eruditis Favet is the motto of Sunway University and Sunway College.

 Netherlands

 The motto is used by the Cornielje family of The Netherlands alongside their coat of arms.

+New Zealand

+The Wellington Regiment (City of Wellington's Own) adopted the badge of the Duke of Wellington's Regiment of the British Army, along with the motto of the Duke of Wellington "Virtutis Fortuna Comes" (see United Kingdom below).
+The Regiment's traditions are now carried on by Wellington Company, 5th / 7th Battalion Royal New Zealand Infantry Regiment.
+Also the motto of the New Zealand Cadet Forces.

+Pakistan

+The motto for a tank regiment, 33rd Cavalry of Pakistan Armoured Corps.